solarekm/otelcol-dynatrace/README.md

 ### 4. Deploy and Run
 The pipeline will automatically:
-- Build multi-platform binaries
+- Build Linux AMD64 binary
-- Create Docker images and push to ECR
-- Upload binaries to JFrog Artifactory
+- Upload binary to JFrog Artifactory
+- Create Docker image (if ECR deployment enabled)
+- Push image to ECR (if ECR deployment enabled)
 - Create GitHub release with artifacts

 ## 🏃 Quick Start